Stairway to heaven

 Don't check the mail from your car when you come home, but park your car, then walk to the mailbox.
 If you're home when the mail comes, walk down to get it, then make an extra trip or two up and down the driveway or walk to the end of the block and back.

 Something for everyone

 While cooking, walk back and forth the length of the kitchen while waiting for the water to boil or until time to stir something.
 Talking on the phone?
 Keep your feet moving as much as your mouth is.
+I get LOTS of steps while talking on the phone.
+I'm up and moving the whole time.
 Waiting for a file to download?
 Get up and step in place in front of your computer.
 You'll meet your Fitbit goals in no time.

 When all else fails

 If the day is almost done and you've fallen short on your goal, don't give up.
 Walk up and down the hall and around the inside perimeter of your house if you have to.
 You might think it's silly (and I know my dogs are convinced that I'm nuts as I do this almost every evening), but is it silly to try to reach your goals while getting fit?
 I've been known to crochet while walking in place, so I'm sure you can't look any sillier than that.
 I'll set the piece I'm working on on the back of the recliner and step and stitch at the same time.

 Since I've started doing these and other things every day, I've had no trouble at all making my 10,000 daily steps goal on Fitbit, and usually can get to 13-14,000 steps with a little effort.